 What Is Sinusitis

-Sinusitis is a painful condition which occurs when your sinuses swell, often leading to chronic sinus infection.
-In healthy sinuses, mucus drains and air is able to circulate, allowing you to breathe comfortably.
-When the sinuses swell, mucus is blocked from draining, which can lead to bacteria, viruses, and fungus growth, causing pain, pressure, stagnation and discomfort.
+Sinusitis is a painful condition that can, in some cases, persist or recur over time.
+In healthy sinuses, mucus drains and the air is able to circulate, allowing you to breathe comfortably.
+When the sinuses swell, mucus is blocked from draining, which can lead to bacteria, viruses, and fungus growth, causing pain, pressure, stagnation, and discomfort.

 Are You Stuck in the Cycle of Sinus Infection?